WebOfTrust/keri/docs/Q-and-A.md

 Yes, KERI gives you the security.
 And by supplying secure state machines.
 But you have to gather the right transactions yourself.

 Ledgers co-mingle secure state machines into one another, Ledger are total ordering.
-We don’t need totla ordering in KERI.
+We don’t need total ordering in KERI.
 The absence of a ledger  gives us the ability to create totally private smart contracts between Bob and Alice.

-You use the KERI Duplicity detection to determine the authoritive key is used at a certain point in time.
+You use the KERI Duplicity detection to determine the authoritative key is used at a certain point in time.

-Since March 2021 KERI is a seperate DIF working group and it would possible to create a dedicated project within the working group to research smart contracting with KERI.
+Since March 2021 KERI is a separate DIF working group and it would possible to create a dedicated project within the working group to research smart contracting with KERI.
 *(@henkvancann)*

 ## *Q How does KERI relate to the decentralized identity field?